nurettin/pwned/README.md

 1. There is more test code than library code ! (run make in the root directory to execute all tests)
 2. Header-only, yay slow and simple build !
+3. Headers are cross-platform !
+Windows away !
-3. Opensource ! clone, feature branch, add code, add test, pull request, I will merge all things awesome 100% guaranteed.
+4. Opensource ! clone, feature branch, add code, add test, pull request, I will merge all things awesome 100% guaranteed.

 ## pwned::jsoncpp